Tauqeer-Ahmed-99/Tasks-Management-Flutter-BITS-Pilani/README.md

 - From bottom right device button start android emulator.
 - Click on Run from top menu.
 - Click on Run without debugging.
+- To build an apk run "flutter build apk --release" in terminal.

 #### Downloads: